-Due to construction at our facility, orders placed between July 30th - August 9th, will ship on august 10th.
-Paddles are available for pre-order and will be back in stock in approx. 4-6 weeks.
+Paddles are currently out of stock and available for pre-order.
+Paddles will be back in stock in approx. 4-6 weeks.
 Thank you!

 March 03, 2020

 Time and temperature - two incredibly important variables when cooking.
 Think BBQ competitions, a place where chefs use exact science to produce mouth-watering results that only come from following consistent cook times and cooking temperatures.
 The meat is monitored with multiple probes as it cooks to perfection.
 Two minutes two long, or five degrees too cool, and the meat is ruined, dry, or stringy.
 When preparing to boil seafood, we prepare the wallet.
 An expensive occasion, we shell out hundreds of dollars at the grocery stores and seafood markets but ignore an imperative variable when cooking for our family and friends… temperature

 Tossing hundreds of dollars of ingredients into our pot, we follow an age-old technique and recipe that is entirely based on a time sequence.
 We think potatoes… fifteen minutes, mushrooms… eight minutes, crawfish...three minutes.
 What about temperature?
 Sure, we all know boiling water is 212 degrees, but we don’t want to overcook our seafood.
 So, why do we think throwing a bag of ice or a few ears of frozen corn into the pot is going to accurately drop the temperature so as to prevent overcooking of that seafood?
 It won’t.
 We are married to a time sequence, but I’m here to tell you there is so much more to it.